 Finca El Injerto Coffee – $500/pound

-Today the farm is managed by the third and fourth generation of the Aguirre family, who has worked the farm since 1956, when production was approximately three hundred (300) bags of parchment coffee.
+- Today the farm is managed by the third and fourth generation of the Aguirre family, who had worked on the farm since 1956, when production was approximately three hundred (300) bags of parchment coffee.

 Hacienda La Esmeralda – $350/pound

 Ready for another treat?
 Hacienda La Esmeralda is grown in Panama using Geisha coffee beans, originally from Ethiopia.
 The secret to its amazing taste?
 Altitude!
 The beans are grown 1500 to 1900 meters above sea level, giving the coffee a sweet, fragrant flavor.
 You might have to attend an auction to get your hands on this one, but hey, it’s an adventure, right?